hensm/mullvad-proxy/README.md

   Same as `build`, but also rebuilds on file changes.

 * `npm run start`
   Starts a development instance of Firefox with the built extension (from `dist/`) installed.
-To use with other browsers, see the `-t`/`--target` option.
+To use with other browsers, use `start:chrome` or `start:edge` scripts, or see the `-t`/`--target` web-ext option.

 * `npm run package`
   Builds and packages extension as an XPI archive.
 Outputs to `web-ext-artifacts/`.